elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 updated: "2024-05-03"
 ---

-# 🚨 PLEASE NOTE 🚨

-If you want your midterm grades back faster, you will have to wait for me to implement the new layout to be less annoying

 # VSCode Commands

 The less you rely on the mouse the better.
 Although VSCode allows you to use the mouse for everything making the tool approachable to newbies, although for virtually everything you can do with a mouse, you can do FASTER with a keyboard shortcut.